2023-06-10 07:58:14

 There is a saying in the Sun Tzu’s Law.
 ‘It is best to surrender without a fight’.
 Until now, we have been focusing only on broken bones, how to operate and rehabilitate well when fractures occur, leaving less disability.
 However, as Sun Tzu said, if there is a way to prevent fractures beyond treating fractures, wouldn’t that be more important?
 Osteoporosis medications can reduce the risk of osteoporotic fractures by 40-50%.

 However, even if there is a good treatment, the treatment of all diseases begins with the patient’s will and interest.
-If you are concerned about osteoporosis and are interested in it, you will be able to receive management and appropriate treatment.
-If you have passed menopause or are over the age of 50, why don’t you think about whether you have osteoporosis and seek advice from a hospital?
+If you are concerned regarding osteoporosis and are interested in it, you will be able to receive management and appropriate treatment.
+If you have passed menopause or are over the age of 50, why don’t you think regarding whether you have osteoporosis and seek advice from a hospital?
 In addition, if you have experienced a fracture, treatment for the fracture is important, but you should also consider the possibility of osteoporosis and the risk of refractures that can affect life, such as hip or spine fractures in the future.

 Professor Lee Jae-seong (Academician of the APOA Flotation Society)